 Demystifying BIM for facilities management

 Building Information Modeling (BIM) has been widely adopted by the design and construction industry.
 It enables the AEC industry to reduce capital costs, as well as providing increased efficiency and promoting collaborative working.
-In a growing number of countries, BIM has even become a mandatory requirement for public sector projects.
+A growing number of countries have even made BIM a mandatory requirement for public sector projects.
 But so far, BIM has been less successful in crossing over to the operations phase of buildings.

 This is a missed opportunity because how a building is run after a contractor turns over the keys is just as important as the design and construction process.
-FMs are therefore taking an interest in BIM, which isn’t surprising when you realize that the manage & operate phase represents up to 80% of the total life-cycle cost of a building.
-Having access to a dynamic digital replica of a building – or a ‘digital twin’ as it is also called – makes the job of an FM easier, while also maximizing uptime, cutting costs, and providing a better occupant experience.
+FMs are therefore taking an interest in BIM.
+And that’s hardly surprising when you realize that the manage & operate phase represents up to 80% of the total life-cycle cost of a building.
+Having access to a dynamic digital replica of a building – a ‘digital twin’ – makes the job of an FM easier, while also maximizing uptime, cutting costs, and providing a better occupant experience.

 Despite the benefits it can bring, BIM for FM is not always well understood by facility managers.
 Some think it requires knowledge of CAD or 3D modelling, which is not correct.
 Others fear that the information exchange between BIM and FM software is not a straightforward process; or that BIM data would create an information overload.
-BIM includes spatial data as well as asset information and this may seem like an overwhelming amount of data to process.
-But integrated with facilities software, such as Spacewell MCS 20 IWMS, the data can be well managed and provides clear benefits for facilities managers, technicians, and building owners/investors alike.
+Because BIM includes spatial data as well as asset information, this may seem like an overwhelming amount of data to process.
+But integrated with facilities software, such as Spacewell MCS 20 IWMS, the data can be well managed.
+In that case, it provides clear benefits for facilities managers, technicians, and building owners/investors alike.

 Seamless two-way information exchange